sassoftware/viya4-monitoring-kubernetes/v4m-container/README.md

-# V4M Docker Container
+# Viya Monitoring for Kubernetes Docker Container

 **EXPERIMENTAL**:  Container of the [viya4-monitoring-kubernetes](https://github.com/sassoftware/viya4-monitoring-kubernetes) project

+_The Viya Monitoring for Kubernetes Docker Container allows you to work with the Viya 4 Monitoring for Kubernetes project in a containerized environment.
+By using the container, you don't have to worry about:_

+* _Configuring your own shell environment with all of the prerequisite modules and routines needed by the monitoring solution_
+* _Which version of a given module you have installed_

+ _All of those dependencies have been packaged into the container.
+The only prerequisites for running the container are listed below._

 ## Pre-requisites

-- Docker installed on your workstation
+* Docker should be installed on your workstation

-## Preparating the Docker Container
+## Preparing the Docker Container

 ### Docker Image